Sign In

 • Copy of the Maryland Social Equity Cannabis Business Conditional License Letter issued by MCA with the date of issuance clearly noted.

 • A list of owners meeting the personal net worth qualification and the percentage of ownership for each of those qualifying individuals.
-Each of those individuals are required to submit a Schedule of Personal Net Worth with this application. [link to Personal Net Worth worksheet]
+Each of those individuals are required to submit a Schedule of Personal Net Worth with this application.
+Tips on how to complete the Personal Net Worth Template can be found here.

-• Completed W9 [link to the W9].
+• Completed W9.
 Instruction on how to complete the W9 form [link to instructions].

-• Evidence of Good Standing with the State - Good Standing can be determined on the [link to the Maryland Business Express website].
+• Evidence of Good Standing with the State - Good Standing can be determined on the Maryland Business Express website.
 A screenshot of the results will suffice, a formal certificate of good standing is not required.

 • Copies of invoices detailing services rendered and proof of payment for eligible expenses (necessary for Tranches 2, 3 and 4).